Fer-Bonilla/Udacity-Data-Engineering-datawarehouse-with-aws-redshift/README.md

  1. AWS amazon account
  2. User created on IAM AWS and administrative role to connect from remote connection
  3. Jupyter notebooks environment available
- 4. Python packages: psycopg2, pandas and python-sql
+ 4. Python packages: psycopg2 and python-sql

 B Running the pipeline

  1. Clone the repository
- 2. Create IAM role and user and get the ID and ACCESS KEY
+ 2. Create IAM role and user
+ 3. Create the Redshift cluster and get the connection data
+ 4. Configure the connection values in the dwh.cfg file
- 3. Run create_tables.py (Drop tables and create again)
+ 5. Run create_tables.py (Drop tables and create again)
- 4. Run etl.py (Run the ETL process)
+ 6. Run etl.py (Run the ETL process)
- 5. Run test.ipynb notebook to validate with son example querys
+ 7. Run test.ipynb notebook to validate the data.
+(Execute some selects and counts)

 ## Author
 Fernando Bonilla [linkedin](https://www.linkedin.com/in/fer-bonilla/)